 Patient tracking and monitoring: The FDA requires providers to follow up with patients who receive CGTs for 15 years after treatment—much longer than traditional biologics.9 Interviewees stressed that this is difficult in the current environment.
 Patients often travel long distances, sometimes internationally, to receive treatment, and additional issues can arise when patients switch providers or insurance plans.

 The generation of long-term, real-world evidence is not only an FDA mandate, but could also be a source of competitive advantage for CGT companies.
 The data could also be used as input for product and process development.
 Companies that can demonstrate durability of treatment response are more likely to gain and retain market access and market share.
-Therefore, CGT companies should consider investments toward patient data collection a top priority.
+Therefore, CGT companies should consider investments towards patient data collection a top priority.

 While life sciences companies quickly work to develop treatments and vaccines for the novel coronavirus (COVID-19), those that manufacture and deliver CGTs are feeling the impact of the global economic disruption the virus is causing.
 With restrictions on movement, companies are grappling with how to move time-sensitive CGT manufactured materials.
 For example, Novartis typically uses passenger aircraft to transport its CAR-T therapy, Kymriah, from Europe to the United States, but wasn’t able to due to a ban on travel between the two continents.
 Novartis said in a statement that they had “secured alternate options” of shipment in order to avoid delays that could affect treatment.10

-Meanwhile, CGT company partner organization Be the Match says it has been monitoring the potential disruption to the cell therapy supply chain since the news of the outbreak in Wuhan, China, first began late in 2019, and checked in with partners around the globe to understand the true conditions on the ground.
-For an organization that depends on freedom of movement within and between countries, forging a plan to deal with many different scenarios was key.
+Meanwhile, CGT company partner organisation Be the Match says it has been monitoring the potential disruption to the cell therapy supply chain since the news of the outbreak in Wuhan, China, first began late in 2019, and checked in with partners around the globe to understand the true conditions on the ground.
+For an organisation that depends on freedom of movement within and between countries, forging a plan to deal with many different scenarios was key.
 How could they ensure couriers could get from one place to another on time?
-What would happen if a courier became sick during a trip, and was quarantined as they were bringing product into the United States?11 These and many other questions had to be thought through and answered in order to minimize the disruption in delivering CGTs to the patients who need them.
+What would happen if a courier became ill during a trip, and was quarantined as they were bringing product into the United States?11 These and many other questions had to be thought through and answered in order to minimise the disruption in delivering CGTs to the patients who need them.

-Clinical trials for novel CGTs, along with other innovative treatments in biopharma, are also expected to slow down.12 The capacity to prepare and treat patients with experimental cell-based therapies in a hospital setting may be much more limited as hospital resources are prioritized for COVID-19 patients.
+Clinical trials for novel CGTs, along with other innovative treatments in biopharma, are also expected to slow down.12 The capacity to prepare and treat patients with experimental cell-based therapies in a hospital setting may be much more limited as hospital resources are prioritised for COVID-19 patients.
 This could be especially challenging for CGT startups that may struggle with access to capital to enable continued research efforts.

 Technology can be critical to the success of CGT.
 In fact, one interviewee thought of his company as being in the software business—in addition to CGT.
 Some technology applications are unique to CGTs and need to be built; others, such as back-office support services technology, can be leveraged from existing biopharma technology infrastructure.
 Specific CGT applications include those that can trace therapies through the make, order, and delivery process.
 Many CGT companies are interested in building tools that can digitally reflect the end-to-end patient journey, provide a differentiated and consistent end-user experience, and enable architecture to accommodate global regulations and market access requirements.